Osasu Igbinedion

 Osasu Igbinedion Ogwuche (born August 25, 1992) is a Nigerian-British media entrepreneur, philanthropist, and business executive.
 She is the Chief Executive Officer of TOS Group of Companies, home to TOS TV NETWORK; a platform focused on pan-African storytelling, TOS Foundation, NatSu Global; a firm involved in real estate and media investments.

 She convenes the Osasu Show Symposium, a platform for discussions among stakeholders from the public and private sectors on matters related to nation-building and development.

-She is also the Founder and Executive Director of the Osasu Show Foundation, a non-governmental organization that provides capacity-building programs and financial literacy initiatives for women, as well as educational scholarships for children.
+She is also the Founder and Executive Director of The Osasu Show (TOS) Foundation, a non-governmental organization that provides capacity-building programs and financial literacy initiatives for women, political leadership training, and educational scholarships for children.
 Additionally, she previously hosted The Osasu Show, a syndicated television program covering development, business, and politics in Nigeria and the United Kingdom.

 Early and personal life

-Osasu was born in the United Kingdom and is the daughter of Eki Igbinedion and Lucky Igbinedion, the former governor of Edo State.
+Osasu was born in the United Kingdom.
+She is the daughter of Eki Igbinedion and Lucky Igbinedion, the former governor of Edo State.
 Her grandfather, Gabriel Igbinedion, holds the title of Esama of the Benin Kingdom in Nigeria.
 She holds a bachelor's degree from Stonehill College in Easton, Massachusetts, and a master's degree from Northeastern University in Boston, Massachusetts.

 She also completed a certificate program in TV and film production at the New York Film Academy.
 In 2022, she completed an executive program in Advanced Management and Leadership at the University of Oxford's Saïd Business School, and in 2023, she obtained an executive certificate in Leadership from the Harvard Kennedy School.
 Osasu is married to Nathaniel Joshua Ogwuche, and they have two children.